-Discovery Park of America, located in Union City, TN, offers visitors a world-class educational and entertainment experience with more than 70,000 SF of exhibits focused on nature, science, technology, history, and art.
+Discovery Park of America, located in Union City, TN, offers visitors a world-class educational and entertainment experience with more than 70,000 sq. feet of exhibits focused on nature, science, technology, history and art.

 History & Mission